B00TK1D/packet2stream/README.md

 # packet2stream

-Read in packets from a mongodb collection and tag them with the stream they belong to.
+Read in packets from a MongoDB collection and tag them with the stream they belong to.

 ## Usage
 ```